Freiburg poach win over Leverkusen to go third in Germany

 The 20-year-old Schade came off the bench and stole a march on Leverkusen goalkeeper Lukas Hradecky at a corner to tap the winner into the net six minutes from time.

-Freiburg coach Christian Streich let out a primal scream at the final whistle as his team go into the winter break in their highest position in the club's history.
+Freiburg coach Christian Streich let out a primal scream at the final whistle as his team go into the winter break in their highest league ranking in the club's history.

 "We really wanted to be third over the festive period," goal-scorer Vincenzo Grifo told DAZN.